RSVP-TE LSR

 (config-mpls-rsvp)# fast-reroute reversion global

-This command specifies if link SRLGs of a primary LSP are to be considered as constraints while creating a fast-reroute bypass tunnel with either link or node protection.
-When srlg is specified with thestrict keyword, then if a path for a bypass tunnel excluding SRLGs of the next-hop interface of primary LSP can not be found, RSVP does not setup the bypass tunnel.
-When srlg is specified without a strict keyword, then a bypass tunnel is setup with as many links as possible that exclude the SRLGs of the next-hop interface of primary LSP and where such links are not available, links that have the least number of SRLGs which are to be excluded are used.
+This command specifies if the link SRLGs of a primary LSP can be considered as constraints when creating a fast-reroute bypass tunnel with either link or node protection.
+When you specify srlg with the strict keyword, and if a path for a bypass tunnel excluding SRLGs of the next-hop interface of primary LSP can not be found, RSVP does not setup the bypass tunnel.
+When you specify srlgwithout a strict keyword, then a bypass tunnel sets up with as many links as possible that exclude the SRLGs of the next-hop interface of primary LSP and ifunavailable, links that have the least number of SRLGs which are to be excluded are used.

-When this CLI is not configured, the behavior remains the same as before, which is to turn off SRLG processing.
-Therefore, the no and default versions of the command take you back to the default of SRLG processing being turned off.
+If not configured, the behavior remains the same as before and turns off SRLG processing.
+Therefore, the no and default versions of the command return to the default of no SRLG processing.

 (config)# interface Et1